mhschmieder/fxproxy/README.md

 # fxproxy
-Wrapper for Java proxy handling.
+Wrapper for Java proxy handling, including a JavaFX Proxy Server Login Dialog.

 This code is split off from commonstoolkit as not many people need to handle proxies, so it is better to have it in a specialized library even if it's a tiny code set overall.